 Spain is one of the world’s most popular holiday destinations, with visitors regularly descending on its bustling resorts and cultural locations.

-Whether couples have been together for some time, or have recently met via a dating service, this country offers so many venues for romantic getaways.
+Whether couples have been together for some time, or have recently met via a dating blog, this country offers so many venues for romantic getaways.
 From the non-stop partying on the Balearic Islands to the charming villages in the interior, from Barcelona’s unforgettable architecture to Madrid’s wonderful restaurants, there really is so much to see and do.
 Difficult as it is to fine-tune any shortlist to a mere half-dozen, here are six of the most romantic activities.

 Hot Air Balloon ride across Catalonia

 A ride in a balloon over Barcelona makes for one of the most unforgettable romantic experiences of all.
 There are many packages available in the Catalonian capital, with breakfast included.
 Don’t worry if you are at all nervous about being hoisted into the air, there to suspend high above the landscape: cava is often included in the price.